jasondev01/soma-v2.0/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fjasondev01%2Fsoma-v2.0)

 If you are deploying to vercel.
-Make sure to set ENVIRONMENT VARIABLE `EXTERNAL_API` and set it your access key.
+Make sure to set ENVIRONMENT VARIABLE `EXTERNAL_API`.

 ## Credits